Nomad

 Run a job

-Execute the nomad job run
+Execute the nomad job run command to run your job.

 Now that the job is scheduled, it may or may not be running.
 You need to inspect the allocation status and logs to make sure the job started correctly.
 Refer to the section on inspecting state details ways to examine this job's state.